 Our series on Outdoor Allies profiles rad outdoor advocates and their approaches to protecting public lands.
-We're starting with Kirsten Blackburn, who works at KEEN in Portland as Corporate Communications & Advocacy Manager.
-She is also one of the brains behind the (very successful) Live Monumental campaign to protect important places.
+We're starting with Kirsten Blackburn, who is Advocacy Manager at The Conservation Alliance and formerly worked at KEEN in Portland as Corporate Communications & Advocacy Manager.
+She was also one of the brains behind the (very successful) Live Monumental campaign to protect important places.
 We're stoked on how Kirsten has been a leader for outdoor businesses getting into the fray of policy, while making sure that advocacy stays accessible.
 Here, Kirsten shares the inside scoop about the Live Monumental road trip, taking the leap into advocacy, and her best tips for talking with legislators.

 Tell us a little bit about what you like to do outside and some of your favorite places to go.